tronprotocol/documentation/TRX/Tron-overview.md

 ```

 ### 4.2.2 HTTP Interface
 The FullNode and SolidityNode both have an HTTP Service running on them.
 All parameters are encoded as `HEX` and returned as Hex or `base58check`.
-If you're trying to pass an address in, please decode from `base58check` and conver it to `HEX`.
+If you're trying to pass an address in, please decode from `base58check` and convert it to `HEX`.

 - [HTTP Service API](https://github.com/tronprotocol/Documentation/blob/master/TRX/Tron-http.md)

 - [Address DEBUG Tool](https://github.com/tronprotocol/tron-demo/raw/master/TronConvertTool.zip)

 # 5. Transaction Fees
 Having too many transactions will clog our network like Ethereum and may incur delays on transaction confirmation.
-To keep the network operating smoothly, TRON network grants every account a free pool of `Bandwidth` for free transactions every 24 hours.
-To engage in transactions more frequently requires freezing TRX for additional bandwidth, or paying the fee in TRX.
+To keep the network operating smoothly, TRON network grants every account a free pool of `Bandwidth points` for free transactions every 24 hours.
+To engage in transactions more frequently requires freezing TRX for additional bandwidth points, or paying the fee in TRX.

 See also: https://github.com/tronprotocol/Documentation/blob/master/English_Documentation/TRON_Protocol/Mechanism_Introduction.md

-## 5.1 Definition of Bandwidth
+## 5.1 Definition of Bandwidth Points
 Transactions are transmitted and stored in the network in byte arrays.
-Bandwidth consumed in a transaction equals the size of its byte array.
+Bandwidth points consumed in a transaction equals the size of its byte array.
-If the length of a byte array is 200 then the transaction consumes 200 bandwidth.
+If the length of a byte array is 200 then the transaction consumes 200 bandwidth points.

 ## 5.2 Freeze/unfreeze mechanism
-TRX can be frozen for a minimum of 3 days to gain both `TRON Power(TP)` for voting and `Bandwidth` for network. `TRON Power` is gained at a 1:1 ratio with the amount of frozen TRX.
+TRX can be frozen for a minimum of 3 days to gain both `TRON Power (TP)` for voting and `Bandwidth points` for covering network fees. `TRON Power` is gained at a 1:1 ratio with the amount of frozen TRX.

-The amount of bandwidth granted follows a formula:
+The amount of bandwidth points granted follows a formula:
 ```
 Your Frozen TRX
----------------- * 54Gb of network bandwidth available = Your available share of bandwidth
-Total Frozen TRX
+---------------- * 54Gb of network bandwidth points available = Your available share of bandwidth points Total Frozen TRX
 ```

-## 5.3 Bandwidth consumption rules
+## 5.3 Bandwidth points consumption rules
-When there are available `Bandwidth`, no TRX is charged.
+When there is available `Bandwidth points`, no TRX is charged.
 If a transaction fee is charged, it will be recorded in the fee field in the transaction results.
 If no transaction fee is charged, meaning that corresponding bandwidth points have been deducted, the fee field will read “0”.
 There will only be a service charge after a transaction has been written into the blockchain.
 For more information on the fee field, please see also `Transaction.Result.fee`, with the corresponding proto file at https://github.com/tronprotocol/protocol/blob/master/core/Tron.proto.

 # 6. User address generation
 ## 6.1 Algorithm description